Recipe for Homemade Pizza Dough

 Make Ahead Pizza Dough

-You can make your dough a day or two in advance of when you plan to use it and just store it in the refrigerator for homemade pizza night!
-It's also a good idea to make extra batches, you can freeze pizza dough for another day.
+You can make your dough a day or two in advance of when you plan to use it and store it in the refrigerator for pizza night.
+It's also a good idea to make extra batches that you can for making homemade pizza another day.

 Pizza Dough Recipe Ingredients